Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 - "Check the quality of the Metagenome-Assembled genomes."
 keypoints:
 - "Metagenome-Assembled Genomes (MAGs) sometimes are obtained from curated contigs grouped into bins."
-- "Use MAXBIN to assign the contigs to bins of different taxa."
+- "Use Metabat2 to assign the contigs to bins of different taxa."
-- "Use ChekM to evaluate the quality of each Metagenomics-Assembled Genome."
+- "Use CheckM to evaluate the quality of each Metagenomics-Assembled Genome."
 ---

 ## Metagenomic binning